jsarnowski96/pysql-console/README.md

             - Wrapping UserAuthentication() db connection sub-routine in try...except clause<br />
             - ASCII Logo tweaks<br />
 - 14/12/2019 summary:<br />
-            - Fixed `Exit()` function bug - script is now finishing properly<br />
+            - Fixed bug in `Exit()` method - script is now finishing properly<br />
-            - Introduced new bug - first execution of any command leads to login screen.
+            - Introduced new bug in `UserAuthentication()` method - first execution of any command leads to login screen.
 After inserting credentials for the second time, all commands seem to work correctly.
-Currently under investigations.<br />
+Currently under investigation.<br />
             - Code refactoring in `MainActivity()` - removed nested loop and wrapped internal code in try...except clause<br />